 What I’m listening to: Even the Winter, Audrey Assad

-Pastor Alaska has a word that he says when things are beyond ridiculous.
-He says ri-DONK-ulous.
+We have a word that we says when things are beyond ridiculous.
+We say ri-DONK-ulous.
 These cookies are in the realm of the ri-DONK-ulous… beyond ridiculously good.
 There’s just no better way to say it.

 These really aren’t as complicated as they may seem.
 Press your thumbprint into the peanut butter cookie dough, fill it with a dollop of Nutella, then lay another layer of peanut butter cookie dough on top.
 Flatten with a fork.
 Bake.
 It all cooks together beautifully into one large, ooey-gooey, have-to-get-a-cold-glass-of-milk-immediately cookie.
 Completely addicting and utterly fabulous.
 Try them.

 Nutella-Stuffed Peanut Butter Cookies